B-garces/Stocker.HTB-Write-Up/README.md

 ![image](https://user-images.githubusercontent.com/61332852/226727064-2a9bfc88-936a-4366-a85d-42f4d4ad5f62.png)

-- We get the basic two ports open SSH and a HTTP.
+- We get the basic two ports open `SSH` and `HTTP`.
 I first checked to see if there was any vulnerabilities with the services running first but nothing jumped out yet.
 So I went to enumerate the http server running.
 But first added the IP to my hosts file.

 ![image](https://user-images.githubusercontent.com/61332852/226728036-fb25bf70-d75f-48ec-af3e-0556a0e99245.png)